 … number of financial scandals…

 … final decision.
 Due to the many scandals…

-You cannot use wildcard characters in combination with an exact match prefix (see Searching for an Exact Term).
+You can’t use wildcard characters in combination with an exact match prefix (see Searching for an Exact Term).

 Moreover, wildcard queries can significantly expand a query and consequently consume more server resources than a typical query.
 To prevent this:

-By default, at least two leading characters must precede the wildcard to restrict the number of wildcard terms candidates (see Using Wildcards in Queries).
-Thus, a query cannot begin with a wildcard.
+By default, at least two leading characters must precede the wildcard to restrict the number of wildcard terms candidates.
+Therefore, a query can’t begin with a wildcard.

 The query expansion is limited by default to the first 32 wildcard terms found alphabetically.
 Increasing the maximum number of candidates can lead to performance issues, as more terms will have to be loaded for your wildcard expression.